Protecting Niger From Malaria

 Growing a network of prevention

-“Malaria has a devastating effect on communities across Africa,” says William Rastetter, CRS’ country representative in Niger.
+“Malaria has a devastating effect on communities across Africa,” says William Rastetter, former CRS country representative in Niger.
 “By edging closer to universal coverage in Niger, we can eliminate malaria—and the needless deaths that have occurred because of the disease.”

-CRS, in collaboration with Niger’s Ministry of Health and our local partners, distributed more than 5 million mosquito nets in May 2015.
+Since 2009, in collaboration with Niger’s Ministry of Health and our local partners, CRS has supported the distribution of 18.8 million nets nationwide.

-Since 2 people are expected to sleep under each net, more than 10 million people in the regions of Tahoua, Maradi and Zinder will be protected from malaria-carrying mosquitoes during the insect’s most active hours—from dusk to dawn.
+Since 2 people are expected to sleep under each net, more than 21 million people in all regions of Niger have had the opportunity to be protected from malaria-carrying mosquitoes during the insect’s most active hours—from dusk to dawn.

 In addition to preventing malaria, the nets save families money and worry.